rohpurohit/rich-markdown-editor/README.md

 A markdown string that represents the initial value of the editor.
 Use this to prop to restore previously saved content for the user to continue editing.

-#### `value`

-A markdown string that represents the value of the editor.
-Use this prop to change the value of the editor once mounted, **this will re-render the entire editor** and as such is only suitable when also in `readOnly` mode.
-Do not pipe the value of `onChange` back into `value`, the editor keeps it's own internal state and this will result in unexpected side effects.

 #### `placeholder`